Additive normal tempered stable processes for equity derivatives and power law scaling: The model

-We define the forward price $F_t (T)$ as the exponential of the ATS process, in a similar way to the LTS case.
-The deterministic function of time $\varphi_t $ can be chosen s.t. the process $F_t (T)$ satisfies the martingale property.
+In a similar way to the LTS case, it is possible to consider a forward price $F_t (T)$ (\ref{eq:FwdBasic}) as the exponential of the ATS process $ \left\{f_t \right\}_{t\geq 0}$ with the characteristic function (\ref{laplace}).
+The deterministic function of time $\varphi_t $ can be chosen s.t. the process $F_t (T)$ satisfies the martingale property, as shown in the next proposition.